ISO 45003: The rising significance of psychological health and wellbeing in the workplace

 So very much like physical safety, where we take steps to eliminate hazards where we can, and where we can’t we reduce risks, but we still prepare for the fact that harm may occur – by providing first aid facilities etc.

-Well we should take very much the same blended approach with psychological health – eliminate the hazard where we can, reduce exposure to risk to the extent we can, help minimise the harm done if people are exposed to the risk (that where resilience training fits in, and where mental health first aiders can contribute), and then put in place arrangements to support people of harm does occur, in terms of rehabilitation and return to work support.
+Well we should take very much the same blended approach with psychological health – eliminate the hazard where we can, reduce exposure to risk to the extent we can, help minimize the harm done if people are exposed to the risk (that where resilience training fits in, and where mental health first aiders can contribute), and then put in place arrangements to support people of harm does occur, in terms of rehabilitation and return to work support.

-Another important message from the standard is to recognise that people are individuals and need to be treated as such.
+Another important message from the standard is to recognize that people are individuals and need to be treated as such.
 Conditions that don’t cause harm to one individual, may cause harm to another.
 For example, limited social interaction at work, will more adversely affect some people than others – for some people it really may not be an issue.
 Some people will be uncomfortable with even a small degree of role ambiguity when taking on a new role, where other people will be far less uncomfortable and be happy to explore the ambiguities as they settle into the role.
 And people’s personal circumstances differ and therefore may, for example, be quite differently affected by a degree of job insecurity.
 So it’s important for leaders and managers to remember that psychosocial risks may affect individual team members quite differently, and that their own reactions to these risks may not be a good indicator of now others may react.

 If organizations haven’t really tackled these risks before, where should they start?